Vernal Utah Temple: History

 Originally, the building served as the Uintah Stake Tabernacle for Latter-day Saints in eastern Utah.
 The tabernacle's foundation was constructed of nearby sandstone with walls built of four layers of fired brick from local clay.
 The building was built with considerable donated labor from the fall of 1899 until it was dedicated on August 24, 1907, by church president Joseph F. Smith, who reportedly said he would not be surprised if a temple was built there in the future.

 Relative to other church tabernacles, the Uintah Stake Tabernacle was relatively modest, lacking the decorative details found on tabernacles in central and northern Utah.

 By 1948, the tabernacle was superseded by an adjacent, more modern stake center.
-Only used irregularly thereafter, the church announced the tabernacle's closure the same year for public safety reasons.
-Citing a lack of indoor bathrooms and accessibility for individuals with disabilities.
+Only used irregularly thereafter, the church announced the tabernacle's closure the same year for public safety reasons, while also citing a lack of indoor bathrooms and accessibility for individuals with disabilities.

 A local "Save the Tabernacle" committee was formed, and in 1989 a preservation study was conducted.
 The church ultimately decided to turn the building into a temple, announcing the decision in 1994.
 The renovation project preserved the buildings original exterior, while bringing it up to modern building codes and reconfiguring the interior floor plan.
 The temple's eastern spire was heightened to be taller than the spire of the adjacent stake center, and a golden statue of the angel Moroni was placed on top of the spire facing east.

 Following completion of the temple, a public open house was held from October 11 to October 25, 1997.
 The temple was officially dedicated on November 2, 1997, by church president Gordon B. Hinckley, with the dedication lasting until November 4th, totaling 11 sessions.

 Serving from 1997 to 1999, the temple's first president was Alva C. Snow, with Jean O. Snow serving as matron.
 As of 2023, Keith B. Caldwell is the president, with Rahnene Caldwell serving as matron.